Loop3D/noddy_qt/README.md

 faults, unconformities, dykes, plugs, ...), voxelises the result into a block model, and forward-calculates gravity and magnetic anomalies from it.

-The original GUI was built on **XVT**, a commercial/legacy cross-platform C toolkit that requires a commerical licence.
+The original GUI was built on **XVT**, a  cross-platform C toolkit that requires a commerical licence.
 This tree has been ported to **Qt5** via a compatibility shim (`qt_compat/`) that implements the subset of the XVT API this application actually uses, on top of real Qt widgets.
-None of the calculation code (event kinematics, voxelisation, geophysics forward modelling) was not changed by the port -- only the GUI layer underneath it.
+None of the calculation code (event kinematics, voxelisation, geophysics forward modelling) were not changed by the port -- only the GUI layer underneath it, however some new code has since been added.

 This document covers how to **compile** Noddy from scratch on Ubuntu, Windows (MinGW), and macOS.
 For what needs to be installed/bundled to